jonathanwhitedev/python-jack/README.md

 - Pylint as mentioned above was used for all my testing as recommended by my mentor.
 All errors were removed and some exceptions with strings were ignored as previously mentioned.

-- In Heroku the application works efficiently and is seamless.
+- In Heroku the application works efficiently and seamlessly.

 Please see attached screenshots of test results from pyling in terminal: